-- 1. Participation in community affairs

-- 2. Service to governmental agencies at the international, federal, state and local levels

-- 3. Service to business and industry

-- 4. Service to public and private organizations

-- 5. Service to citizen/client groups

-- 6. Testifying as an expert witness

-- 7. Other (e.g., participation task forces, authorities, meetings, etc. of public, nonprofit or private organizations)
+- 1. Participation in community affairs - 2.
+Service to governmental agencies at the international, federal, state and local levels - 3.
+Service to business and industry - 4.
+Service to public and private organizations - 5.
+Service to citizen/client groups - 6.
+Testifying as an expert witness - 7.
+Service to enhance diversity, equity, inclusion, and belonging - 8.
+Other (e.g., participation task forces, authorities, meetings, etc. of public, nonprofit or private organizations)